 Well, as you recall, last year I did a Sierra retrospective and apparently you all loved it.
 So, this year I decided to do something different: I did a pool for which retro studio closed by EA (just to remind everyone that EA now stands for Eldritch Abomination) would you like to see a retrospective from and you all chose Bullfrog.
 So, this year’s Retro Developer Month is dedicated to British iconic developer studio Bullfrog.

 Today I’ve decided to do something different.
 And if you read the title, I’m sure you’ve, at least, heard about Tetris.
 If not, welcome to planet Earth and I apologise about all the craziness, but I’m sure you’ll love to hear about this game.
 So join us at taking a look at a very popular game (that defined the puzzle genre), its history and its most famous versions and ports.

-Continuing our Sierra retrospective, we’ll now a take a look at the first game of Sierra’s most realistic series so far, Police Quest.
+Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.